mwaylabs/generator-m-ionic/README.md

 yo m:template <templateName> <moduleName>
 yo m:service <serviceName> <moduleName>
 ```
+If you have `gulp watch` running, gulp will automatically inject your new files into your application and they will be available right away.

 ## Git integration
 The generator provides a default set of configuration for git: